NathanPerry725/NLP_Project/README.md

 Pushshift's API is fairly straightforward.
 For example, if I want the posts from [`/r/boardgames`](https://www.reddit.com/r/boardgames), all I have to do is use the following url: https://api.pushshift.io/reddit/search/submission?subreddit=boardgames

-To help you get started, we have a primer video on how to use the API: https://youtu.be/AcrjEWsMi_E

-**NOTE:** Pushshift now limits you to 100 posts per request (no longer the 500 in the screencast).

 ---

 ### Requirements